eddy-bryan/picture-match/README.md

 tiles are flipping if clicked before the game starts and correct tiles retain the green border and lock in the tile-back image after the game starts fix - added a memoryPhase condition to the flipTile function

+sounds not playing
+fix - audio clips have been moved before the script is loaded in the html file